 Lectures will be opened in Canvas on the days specified by the course calendar.
-'Attendance' is required and will be taken in the form of questions asked periodically during the lecture.
+Viewing the lectures is required and will be graded in the form of questions asked periodically during the lecture.
 These will count towards your grade, and you must complete them to unlock the homework assignments.